isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2016-07-11-Written-Answer-by-Minister-for-Law-Mr-K-Shanmugam-to-Parliamentary-Question-on-cases-reported-on-the-Singapore-Academy-of-Law-website.md

 **<u>Answer:</u>**

-1. The Singapore Academy of Law (“SAL”) manages two websites which contain judgments, namely the Singapore Law Watch website at[www.singaporelawwatch.sg](http://www.singaporelawwatch.sg/) (“the SLW Website”) and the Singapore Law website at[www.singaporelaw.sg](http://www.singaporelawwatch.sg/) (“the SgLaw Website”).
+1. The Singapore Academy of Law (“SAL”) manages two websites which contain judgments, namely the Singapore Law Watch website at [www.singaporelawwatch.sg](http://www.singaporelawwatch.sg/) (“the SLW Website”) and the Singapore Law website at [www.singaporelaw.sg](http://www.singaporelawwatch.sg/) (“the SgLaw Website”).

 <ol start="2">
 <li>  According to SAL: